On-the-fly hand-eye calibration for the da Vinci surgical robot: CONCLUSIONS

 In this work, we proposed a generalizable on-the-fly hand-eye calibration framework with the aim of improving pose estimation/tool localization accuracy for the da Vinci surgical instruments, leveraging both raw kinematics data and key point features from monocular images.
 The framework consists of a JCBB feature association algorithm block and a calibration algorithm block.
 Without relying on any pre-training, the JCBB algorithm proved capable of establishing associations between 2D key points and their corresponding 3D positions with high accuracy, even in the presence of outliers.
 The performance of the JCBB algorithm was shown to be further enhanced with the fusion of the visibility check block, which effectively removed invisible key points from the candidate list.
 Given the established 2D-3D correspondences, several options were made available for the calibration algorithm block, including the EKF, AEKF, PF, and the PnP method.
 We provided a pool of calibration algorithms out of the concern that a single approach may fail to accommodate the different noise distributions that arise in various different surgical scenarios, such as large initial errors, sudden disturbances, and large measurement errors.

 Through extensive experiments on different publicly available video datasets, the effectiveness of the proposed framework was validated and compared with other approaches.
 One issue identified was that the accuracy of the translational component of the estimated hand-eye calibration matrix remained inconsistent.
 This was suspected to be caused by the fact that estimator-based approaches prioritized reducing 2D association errors without accounting for physical constraints.
-Therefore, in future work, we intend to incorporate the RCM constraint into the framework.
+A potential solution is to incorporate the RCM constraint into the framework, using the reconstructed 3D RCM position as a pseudo-observation.
+To account for the disparity in error scales between pixel-based observations and the 3D pseudo-observation, a dynamic weighting factor can be introduced.
 Additionally, we intend to test the proposed framework in more clinically realistic scenarios and expand the analysis to the joint space.
 Although the entire framework was programmed in Python for fast prototyping, to allow for better time performance, it will be rewritten in C++ and released as open source.